 First up there’s the volume.
-Electronic drum sets allow drummers to practise for hours on end without waking the neighbours.
+Electronic drum sets allow drummers to practice for hours on end without waking up the neighbors.

 Then there’s the sound selection.
 Even a beginner standard electronic drum set will ship with a multitude of different drum and cymbal sounds to cater to all styles of music.

 You can also plug most electronic drum sets into a computer to use for recording in the studio.

 This eliminates hours and hours of acoustic miking, mixing and mastering that goes hand in hand with regular drum kits.

 On top of all that there are the convenient practice options and built in features such as metronomes and song templates to groove over.